Co-op Group chair quits over Paul Flowers drugs claims

-West Yorkshire Police are making inquiries and are believed to be trying to obtain the video footage at the centre of the allegations.'No grasp'
+West Yorkshire Police are making inquiries and are believed to be trying to obtain the video footage at the centre of the allegations.

 Mrs Lidbetter said Mr Wardle, who launched a major review of how the Co-op Group is run before stepping down, had brought forward his retirement because he had felt a "fresh start" had been needed.

 The Co-op group must now devise a system of governance "fit for the future", but its "ethos" would remain unchanged, she added.